ButinVladimir/cyberiada/ROADMAP.md

 #### Favors

-Vigil can increase default defense
+Vigil can make every search result in guaranteed success.
+That means for specific favor quality each time search occurs, it will result in generating contrats and mercenaries with same or below quality with 100% chance.

 #### Mercenaries

 Defense oriented, with ranged weapons

-### Spies

-#### Favors

-Spies can make every search result in guaranteed success.
-That means for specific favor quality each time search occurs, it will result in generating side jobs and contrats with same or below quality with 100% chance.

-#### Mercenaries

-Support based